chomphuthip/bleeddial/README.md

 # BleedDial
-A C2 implant that uses RTP.
+A C2 that uses RTP.

 Powered by [Tremont](https://github.com/chomphuthip/tremont).